middletemplelibrary/Watchmen-Charlies-Peelers/README.md

 ## ‘The entire success of the police force’: The new Metropolitan police (1829)

 The new police were colloquially referred to as Peelers: “1858 Penny Cycl.
 2nd Suppl.
 494/1 Mr. Peel as Home Secretary, introduced . . the new Metropolitan Police Act [1829] which provided London with its efficient body of ‘Peelers’, subject to the Home Office, in lieu of the Old ‘Charlies’ (Simpson, Weiner, Eds., The Oxford English Dictionary, 2nd Ed., Vol XI, Oxford: Clarendon Press, 1989).
 The 1839 renewal of the original Metropolitan Police Act was designed to integrate the various iterations of policing already extant in London at that time: The Bow Street Runners, the river police, and the few Watchmen whose role served little purpose by the turn-of-the-nineteenth-century.
-Despite reactionary attitudes to the introduction of the new force, many established individuals in London, including politicians, praised Peel’s reformation of policing and his commitment to reducing London’s crime.\
+Despite reactionary attitudes to the introduction of the new force, many established individuals in London, including politicians, praised Peel’s reformation of policing and his commitment to reducing London’s crime.<br>
 In a letter to Peel, The Duke of Wellington, on November 5, 1829, congratulated Peel on the “entire success” of his newly-established force.
 Such opinions were different to those held by members of the Honourable Society of the Middle Temple twenty years after the formation of the Metropolitan Police.
 <param ve-image
        label="Stuart Parker, C. Sir Robert Peel in early life ... as Irish Secretary ... and as Secretary of State ... from his private correspondence.
 In three volumes.
 London: John Murray, 1891-1899."